cocos/cocos-docs/en/scripting/access-node-component.md

 > You should use global variable with care and understanding, we do not recommend using it, you had better keep them readonly if really need to do that.

-Let's define a global object `window.Global`, it will cantain two properties, `backNode` and `backLabel`.
+Let's define a global object `window.Global`, it will contain two properties, `backNode` and `backLabel`.

 ```js
 // Globals.js, this file can have any name